Support for Sustainability Assessment

 Response Support and Follow-ups

-We provide comprehensive, one-stop services to companies responding to the CDP questionnaire, assisting with administrative procedures, updating questionnaire changes, providing response tools, conducting pre-scoring, and offering follow-up sessions based on CDP Score Report insights.
+We provide comprehensive, one-stop services to companies responding to the CDP questionnaire, assisting with administrative procedures, updating questionnaire changes, providing response tools, conducting mock-scoring.

 We also offer Results Analysis services after the CDP submission, either before or after score publication, which include question-level analysis, score estimation (in cases where scores have not yet been released), advice on improvement strategies, and simulation of possible score increases.